google/or-tools/ortools/sat/docs/scheduling.md

     To implement this ranking, we will create a dense graph with num_tasks + 1 nodes.
-    The extra node (with id 0) will be used to decide which task is first with its only outgoing arc, and whhich task is last with its only incoming arc.
+    The extra node (with id 0) will be used to decide which task is first with its only outgoing arc, and which task is last with its only incoming arc.
     Each task i will be associated with id i + 1, and an arc between i + 1 and j + 1 indicates that j is the immediate successor of i.